 What is chorizo?
 Depending on where you come from in the world, depends on what you think about when you hear the word ‘chorizo’.
 In Europe people tend to think of chorizo as a dry cured smoked sausage from Spain or other parts of the Iberian Peninsula.
 In North American, people tend to associate chorizo as a Mexican sausage, which is uncooked and used for breakfasts, tacos, burritos, etc. The two sausages may have the same name, but they are used in very different ways and have quite different flavours.

 Spanish chorizo is made from pork fat and chopped pork meat, seasoned with smoked paprika and salt.
 Depending on the type of paprika that is used to make the chorizo, means that it is either spicy (picante) or sweet (dulce).
 There are also regional variations that can contain things such as garlic or herbs.
 One thing to note is that before using Spanish chorizo it is best to remove the papery skin, as it can be a bit chewy.

 Mexican chorizo is more like the Spanish chorizo fresco, which is an uncooked sausage, however it tends not to be stuffed into sausage casings or skins, and it uses different seasoning such as ancho chillies, ground coriander, cloves, black pepper, oregano, cumin and garlic.
+Most Mexican chorizo is made from pork, but beef is also a common ingredient.
 Before cooking, the package that the chorizo comes in, is usually opened.